“My daughter acts like the world revolves around her.”

 Allowing our children to reap what they sow is one of the most important things a parents can do for a child.

-In this intentional approach, parents set the bar high for behavior.
+In this intentional approach, we as parents set the bar high for behavior.
 We also set the bar high for an emotional connection between children and parents.

 We expect adults to act like adults.
 We expect ourselves to make good choices, to act wisely when emotional, and to behave maturely and responsibly.
 When we make mistakes, we say, “I was wrong,” in front of our kids.
 We apologize.
 We do better next time.
 We expect ourselves to be consistent.
 This is how fully grown human beings should act and behave.